dionae1/local-rag/README.md

     *   **Google Gemini**: For fast, high-quality cloud-based responses.
     *   **Ollama**: For running local models (e.g., Llama 3).
 *   **REST API**: Simple interface built with FastAPI for upload and queries.
+*   **Web Interface:** There's a simple web interface built to communicate with the system effortlessly.

 ## Prerequisites